deepskystacker/DSS/Installers/README.txt

     Mini which uses 15 second exposures which are very dark.
 Increasing the image brightness by (say) a factor of 4.5 allows the images to be registered and stacked which wasn't possible previously.

-6. Re-design image adjustment that it is applied after calibration frames have been applied for registration and stacking, rather than while the image files are being read in the first place which caused problems with calibration.
+6. Re-design image adjustment so that adjustments are applied after calibration frames have been applied for registration and stacking, rather than while the image files are being read in the first place which caused problems with calibration.
 These changes should solve problems with incorrect calibration when intensity or colour channel adjustment is used.

     Also redesign the UI for DDP (Digital Development Processing) Settings (was Raw/FITS DDP Settings).